The specific visuals and details for this project are confidential.

 Design language

-Created a comprehensive system of colors, typography, and interaction patterns where none existed, bringing consistency and predictability to the curator experience.
+Established a unified system of previously missing colors, typography, and interactions, adding consistency and clarity to the curator workflow.

 Universal taskbar